mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-complex-dashboard.md

 df2 = px.data.stocks(datetimes=True)
 ```

-## 4. Prepare the user prompt
+## 2. Prepare the user prompt

-Put together a string of text which is the prompt to request Vizro-AI to generate the dashboard.
+Devise a string of text to form the prompt that requests Vizro-AI to generate the Vizro dashboard.

 Vizro-AI can generate a multi-page dashboard that includes the following features: